Top 6 Running Injuries and How to Avoid Them

 - Improper running shoes

 - Poor weight-bearing or running dynamics

 If an injury does occur, physical therapy can get you back on track (pun intended) in a short time.
 Here are SOME of the most common injuries that occur with running:

-- Plantar fasciitis: Inflammation of fibrous connective tissue in sole of the foot, leading to pain on the bottom of the heel.
+- Plantar fasciitis: Inflammation of fibrous connective tissue in the sole of the foot, leading to pain on the bottom of the heel.

 - Achilles tendinitis: Heel pain, or pain in the Achilles, due to too much running or running uphill.
 This can lead to pain and tightness in the calf.

-- Shin splints: Often a result of imbalance in the calf and shin muscles.
+- Shin splints: Often a result of an imbalance in the calf and shin muscles.
 Pain is along the front side of the lower leg (the shin).